 Other persons not meeting the twelve-month legal residence requirement may be considered as Florida residents for tuition purposes only if they fall within one of the exception categories authorized by the Florida Legislature and State Board of Education.
 All other persons are ineligible for classification as a Florida “resident for tuition purposes.”
 Living in or attending school in Florida will not, in itself, establish legal residence.
 Students who depend on out-of-state parents for support are presumed to be legal residents of the same state as their parents.

-For more information and for official state guidelines, please visit the Florida Virtual Campus Web page.
+For more information and for official state guidelines, please visit the Florida Shines Web site.

 Residency Determination for Tuition Purposes